Call on China to free defenders and #RepealRSDL

 Ding Jiaxi

 Ding Jiaxi is a prominent Chinese human rights activist and lawyer.
-In December 2019, the authorities disappeared him under China’s system of RSDL.
-For 6 months, no one knew where Ding was or what had happened.
-According to his testimonies, the police tortured him during his detention.
-In June 2020, he reappeared in the city of Linyi, where he was formally arrested and later indicted on charges of ‘subversion of State power.’
+In December 2019, after attending an informal gathering of human rights lawyers and citizens in Xiamen, the authorities disappeared him under RSDL.
+For six months, no one knew where Ding was or what had happened.
+According to his testimonies, the police tortured him during these six months.
+In June 2020, he was formally arrested by the Public Security Bureau in the city of Linyi, and seven months later indicted on charges of ‘subversion of State power.’
 Only then was he allowed to see a lawyer.
 However, his lawyer has not been granted full access to the case files or able to freely meet with him.
 Ding has not been allowed to see or talk to his loved ones since 2019.
 His detention conditions are very poor and his health is deteriorating.
 His trial got postponed repeatedly without clear reasons.
-Ding was secretly tried on 24 June 2022 but the verdict is still pending.
+Ding was secretly tried on 24 June 2022.

 RSD... what?